agoenergy/ptx-boa/md/helptext_sidebar_blue_industrial_co2_accounting.md

-How do you want to treat the industrially captured CO₂ in the emission balance?
+How do you want to treat the captured CO₂ from industries in the emission balance?
+Fully accounted: ## Look into calculations!### not accounted: